Are Induction Cooktops Safe? 2020

 The answers depend on who you ask.
 Some might argue that they cause harm to human’s health like headaches, cancer, nausea to malignant tumors while other believe that it's completely harmless.

-With this in mind, we should take a look at Electromagnetic field (EMF)
+With this in mind, we should take a look at Electromagnetic field (EMF).
+EMF’s and the controversies around according to scientists.

 The electric field and magnetic fields work together, and they both exist anywhere there is an electrical charge.
 This is why they are classified into one category called electromagnetic fields.
 The emissions from the electric field and magnetic field are called electromagnetic radiation.